 6. Cook the eggs thoroughly.
 For directions on how to cook a hard-boiled egg, visit:http://www.incredibleegg.org/recipes-and-more/cooking-school/hard-boil-eggs

 7. Hard-boiled eggs are perishable, and need to be refrigerated immediately.
 If they stay at room temperature for more than two hours, they may cause food poisoning.

 8. Be sure to use a food-safe dye if you plan on eating your Easter eggs.

 9. Do not plan on eating Easter eggs which have been placed on the ground.
 This becomes a perfect recipe for making you ill as the bacteria from the ground can enter the cooked egg.
 Stick with the plastic version for egg hunting in the yard.

 10. If you are hiding real Easter eggs, pick clean areas to hide them inside your home.
 Eggs can only safely be left unrefrigerated for 2 hours, so keep your egg hunt to no more than 2 hours.
 Leftover Easter eggs may be eaten within 7 days as long as they have been properly handled and refrigerated.

-Sue Rose is an IL licensed dietitian/nutritionist providing counseling to both corporations and individuals.
+Sue Rose is a licensed dietitian/nutritionist providing counseling to both corporations and individuals.
 She invites you to visit her weekly blog for intelligent and relevant diet and lifestyle strategies to enhance your life and well-being: http://www.mydietmatters.com.